 BEST FOR: Splashing-good water parks & learning to surf

 Kuta Beach is renowned for being one of the best places in Bali to learn how to surf (and catch some serious rays), making it a haven for surf schools.
-Kuta Reef is always pumping to some degree (though not suitable for first-timers), while for beginners, the beachfront “whitewash” all the way from Kuta and Legian to Seminyak Beach is best to give surfing a go, and we recommend Pro Surf School as your surf academy of choice – voted the best place to learn to surf in Bali for 3 years running.
-If you’ve ever watched Blue Crush, we’d be shocked if you didn’t take up surfing here…
+Kuta Reef is always pumping to some degree (and therefor not suitable for first-timers), but for beginners, the beachfront “whitewash” all the way from Kuta and Legian to Seminyak Beach is best for giving surfing a go, and we recommend Pro Surf School as your surf academy of choice – voted the best place to learn to surf in Bali for 3 years running.

 WATER SPORTS IN THE BUKIT:

 BEST FOR: Surfing & beach hopping

 If you’re already a hardcore surfer, then you’ll know very well about Uluwatu and its surrounding sessions.
 The Bukit has more stunning, white-sand beaches than any other area on mainland Bali, from Padang Padang, Uluwatu and Bingin, to Balangan, Pandawa and Dreamland.
 These beaches sport some of the best breaks in Bali (even the world) attracting pro surfers from around the globe.
 So, if surfing is your thing then check out the waves at any of these beautiful spots.
 The waves can be big, heavy, crowded and happy to hand out reef tattoos on tap, so if you’re still learning, stick to high tide, small swells at Balangan.
 Otherwise, just enjoy the front row views of the surf from the pristine beaches.

 WATER SPORTS IN EAST BALI & KERAMAS